Surface groups in uniform lattices of some semi-simple groups: Pair of pants from triangles

 \section{Pair of pants from triangles}

-The purpose of this section is to define {\em stitched pairs of pants}.
-These stitched pairs of pants will play the role of almost Fuchsian pair of pants in \cite{Kahn:2009wh}.
+The purpose of this section is to define {\em almost closing pairs of pants}.
+These almost closing pairs of pants will play the role of almost Fuchsian pair of pants in \cite{Kahn:2009wh}.
 Section \ref{sec:equi} will reveal they are ubiquitous in $\Gamma\backslash\mc G$.

-These stitched pair of pants are the building blocks for the construction of surfaces whose fundamental group injects.
+These almost closing pair of pants are the building blocks for the construction of surfaces whose fundamental group injects.
 Themselves are built out of two tripods using symmetries, a construction reminiscent of building hyperbolic pair of pants using ideal triangles.

-Our main results here will be the Closing Pant Theorem \ref{theo:clospant} that gives a seemingly weaker condition under which such pair of pants exists as well as a result describing the structure of a pair of pants, Theorem \ref{theo:struct-pant}.
-They both rely on the Closing Lemma \ref{lem:shad}.
+Our main results here will be a result describing the structure of a pair of pantsTheorem \ref{theo:struct-pant} whose proof relies on the Closing Lemma \ref{lem:shad}; We will also prove proposition \ref{pro:boundaryloop} that gives information onf the boundary loops.